ais-one/cookbook/README.md

   - [js-node/expressjs/router/saml.js](js-node/expressjs/router/saml.js)
   - [js-node/expressjs/router/oidc.js](js-node/expressjs/router/oidc.js)
   - [js-node/expressjs/router/oauth.js](js-node/expressjs/router/oauth.js) **requires setup of github account and config setup here**
-- You can test out on the [js-web/vue-vite](js-web/vue-vite) Signin UI, clicking on SAML button / OIDC button / OAuth (github) button to see redirect callback
+- You can test out on the [js-web/vue-vite](js-web/vue-vite) Signin UI,
+  - Use the following username / password credentials
+    - for simple Login...
+      - just clock on Login button, credentials test / test is already prefilled
+      - then click on OTP button, the OTP 111111 is already prefilled
-  - Use the following username / password credentials for SAML and OIDC... test-user / password
+    - for SAML and OIDC... test-user / password
+      - redirect to a keycloak IDP
+    - for OAuth (Github), you need to configure your github settings (not recommended for starting out)
+        - redirect to  github login
+    - for Mock user login, just click on Mock button

 ---